What is Ops in Baseball? – A Comprehensive Guide with Statistics in 2025

 Baseball stats continue to drive baseball decisions.
 This affects how decisions are made before the season starts and how the team is put together.
 It also affects how changes are made during the game to give the team the best chance of winning.

 The use of sabermetrics in baseball keeps getting bigger.
-As general managers try to get the most out of the budgets that owners give them for how much they can spend on player salaries, they need to study the baseball game and figure out where they can get an edge over other teams.
+As general managers try to get the most out of the budgets that owners give them, they study the baseball game to find an edge.

 Importance of OPS in Baseball?